sayzlim/sayzlim.github.io/source/_posts/2010-10-18-from-microsoft-to-apple.md

 I don't know if Apple is going to be like that forever.
 But I'm sure that as long Steve Jobs stay in the company, this love for their products would never change.

-And while you are at it, why don't you read this [interview with the former Apple CEO](http://www.cultofmac.com/john-sculley-on-steve-jobs-the-full-interview-transcript/63295).
+And while you are at it, why don't you read this [interview with the former Apple CEO][1].

-Of course, I will be very glad to talk to you on [Twitter](http://twitter.com/sayzlim) if you are also an Apple fan.
+Of course, I will be very glad to talk to you on [Twitter][2] if you are also an Apple fan.

+[1]: http://www.cultofmac.com/63295/john-sculley-on-steve-jobs-the-full-interview-transcript/ "John Sculley On Steve Jobs, The Full Interview Transcript | Cult of Mac"
+[2]: https://twitter.com/sayzlim "Sayz Lim (sayzlim) on Twitter"